rzuritamilla/phr/lab_gap/PITCHME.md

 so Valia and I designed a small exercise, or better said, a game to discover or make more explicit what we do in our research time.

 ---
+### Gap game

+Rules of the game:
+1. Open the paper you got and read (for yourself) the name of a GIP colleague
+2. Write (in ~10 mins) the following information about him/her:
+NB: words in the tabu list cannot be used!
+	1. Application domain
+	2. Methods (remove?)
+	3. Unique characteristic
+3. Put the paper back in the lottery pot

+---
+### Lottery time

+---
+### How do we close the gap?

+---
 ### Significance statements

 Note: Significance  Statement.